binkley/modern-java-practices/README.md

 JVM-based projects with sample builds for Gradle and Maven, and focus on _hygiene_ and best practices.  **TODO**: Link to article when it is published.

+**NB** &mdash; This is a "work in progress".
+Much of it is bullet points, intending to flesh these out to full-written sections.

 **NB** &mdash; This sample project has both Gradle and Maven builds.
 Most IDEs, _eg_, IntelliJ, may have issues with more than one way to build the code; [command-line](#project-setup)